 - Change of status imposed by the College.
 A change in the status of a student at the College may be imposed as a result of disciplinary action or unsatisfactory academic progress.
-If a student is place on probation, suspended, or expelled, parents are notified.
+If a student is placed on probation, suspended or expelled, parents are notified by certified mail.
 Less severe instances of disciplinary or academic action may result in warnings to the student, but normally we do not notify parents of such warnings.

 - Transport to a hospital in critical situations.
 Law prohibits health care professionals from disclosing medical information to the parents or guardian of a student without the student's explicit consent.
 However, when a student needs to be transported to the hospital in a critical situation, the parent or guardian of the student will be notified.
 Following our general policy, when the situation permits, we will wait until the student herself or himself has the opportunity to notify the parent or guardian or until the student gives explicit consent for a third party to do so.